 In relation to the Firm and its operations, the materiality of climate-related risks and opportunities is low.
 However, there is still a responsibility to ensure that they are appropriately considered.
-Over the short term, the most likely climate-related impact on the Firm will be the growing costs associated with climate-related regulation of our business and its products.
+Over the short-term, the most likely material impact climate change will have on us as a firm will be through the growing cost of complying with climate-related regulation of our business and its products.
 Fundsmith's compliance team monitors the Firm's regulatory compliance and tracks relevant regulatory developments.
 Their role is to ensure that the Firm is appropriately informed and positioned to comply with all regulations, including regulations relating to climate change.
 The Management Committee is responsible for overseeing the Firm's regulatory risks.